fluents/chain-able/docs/docdown/aio.md

 ## `conditional`
 * <a href="#conditional-prototype-all"  data-meta="all predicate undefined array undefined"  data-call="all predicate undefined array undefined"  data-category="Methods"  data-description="Function map all values in an array to see if all match"  data-name="all"  data-member="conditional"  data-see="href https github com fluents chain able blob master src deps reduce clean js label fluents chain able blob master src deps reduce clean js"  data-all="meta all predicate undefined array undefined call all predicate undefined array undefined category Methods description Function map all values in an array to see if all match name all member conditional see href https github com fluents chain able blob master src deps reduce clean js label fluents chain able blob master src deps reduce clean js notes todos klassProps" >`conditional.all`</a>
 * <a href="#conditional-prototype-and"  data-meta="and left undefined right undefined"  data-call="and left undefined right undefined"  data-category="Methods"  data-description="Function first fn second fn"  data-name="and"  data-member="conditional"  data-all="meta and left undefined right undefined call and left undefined right undefined category Methods description Function first fn second fn name and member conditional see notes todos klassProps" >`conditional.and`</a>
-* <a href="#conditional-prototype-not"  data-meta="not fn undefined"  data-call="not fn undefined"  data-category="Methods"  data-description="Function return a negated function"  data-name="not"  data-member="conditional"  data-all="meta not fn undefined call not fn undefined category Methods description Function return a negated function name not member conditional see notes todos klassProps" >`conditional.not`</a>
+* <a href="#conditional-prototype-not"  data-meta="not fn undefined"  data-call="not fn undefined"  data-category="Methods"  data-description="Function return a negated function A function wrapping a call to the given function in a operation It will br br return true when the underlying function would return a false y value br and false when it would return a truth y one"  data-name="not"  data-member="conditional"  data-all="meta not fn undefined call not fn undefined category Methods description Function return a negated function nA function wrapping a call to the given function in a operation nIt will br n br n return true when the underlying function would return a false y value n br n and false when it would return a truth y one name not member conditional see notes todos klassProps" >`conditional.not`</a>
 * <a href="#conditional-prototype-or"  data-meta="or left undefined right undefined x undefined"  data-call="or left undefined right undefined x undefined"  data-category="Methods"  data-description="Function first fn second fn curried"  data-name="or"  data-member="conditional"  data-all="meta or left undefined right undefined x undefined call or left undefined right undefined x undefined category Methods description Function first fn second fn curried name or member conditional see notes todos klassProps" >`conditional.or`</a>

 <!-- /div -->